the hematocrit bias: a very brief introduction

 The hematocrit bias refers to effect of this relationship on the quality and reliability of data generated from such samples.
 An unevenly spread sample can easily lead to a disproportionate result.
 It can be difficult to extract the appropriate amount of the required analyte from the surface of the DBS card.
 Add to this the variations in paper quality, punching, and other factors, and you've got real problems.

-In many cases, it made more sense to just take a larger wet sample, through old methods, to ensure enough blood to hit the "golden standard" for reliable results.
+In many cases, it made more sense to just take a larger wet sample, through old methods, to ensure enough blood to hit the "gold standard" for reliable results.

 Now, however, there is a better way.